lcf/BasicCRM/README.md

 -------------------------
 1. finds company by its identifier
 2. error if company isn't found
-3. activates company with the confirmation code given
+3. activates company with the confirmation code given and security salt
 4. persists changes in the data storage

 User